 - The sequentially-consistent model simply corresponds to the default memory model for the language, namely, SC-DRF.
-(Since data races cannot occur on atomic objects, SC-DRF degenerates into SC for such objects.) - For the sequentially-consistent model, all memory operations (i.e., read, write, and read-modify-write) must use the sequentially-consistent memory order (std::memory_order_seq_cst). - A total ordering is guaranteed on all sequentially-consistent writes to all atomic objects. - All sequentially-consistent writes to atomic objects must become visible to all threads simultaneously. - A sequentially-consistent write operation W on the variable x (in one thread) synchronizes with a sequentially-consistent operation on x (in another thread) that reads the value written by W. - This model allows for relatively easy reasoning about code behavior.
+(Since data races cannot occur on atomic objects, SC-DRF degenerates into SC for such objects.) - For the sequentially-consistent model, all memory operations (i.e., read, write, and read-modify-write) must use the sequentially-consistent memory order (std::memory_order_seq_cst). - A total ordering is guaranteed on all sequentially-consistent writes to all atomic objects. - All sequentially-consistent writes to atomic objects must become visible to all threads simultaneously. - A sequentially-consistent write operation W on an atomic object M (in one thread) $synchronizes\ with$ a sequentially-consistent operation on M (in another thread) that reads the value written by W. - This model allows for relatively easy reasoning about code behavior.